maxluzuriaga/FCS_status_board/README.md

 FCS Status Board
 ================

-If either of you wants to fork the repo and do these, be my guest.
+If anyone wants to fork the repo and do these, be my guest.

 - Fade out passed class, make text smaller
 - FCS logo instead of name